-At the end of each period, the Company reviews the state, useful life and usability of the existing inventories.
+At the end of each financial year, the Company reviews the state, useful life and usability of the existing inventories.
 In case of identified inventories bearing a potential of not being realised at their current carrying amount in the following reporting periods, the Company impairs these inventories to net realisable value.

-In 2021, no impairment of inventories was reported (2020: BGN 62 thousand) (Note 5 and Note 8).
+As a result of the reviews and analyzes made in 2021, an impairment of inventories in the amount of BGN 2,227 thousand was reported (2020: BGN 2,813 thousand) (Note 5 and Note 8).